shaka3507/fieldnotr/README.md

   ```

 - To get the client React app started
-  - Run the following on command line: `cd client && nvm use && npm install && npm run dev`
+  - Open a new tab in your terminal and run the following on the command line from the root of the directory: `cd client && nvm use && npm install && npm run dev`
   - Should see the following message:
   ```
   VITE v6.3.5  ready in 5119 ms